mobile marketing strategy

 Benefits

-E.g., All your competitors have trading courses, a mobile app, 24/7 support, and direct exchange between some tokens.
+For example, all your competitors have trading courses, a mobile app, 24/7 support, and direct exchange between some tokens.
 Make sure your exchange offers these benefits as well.

-Values, concepts, and ideas
+Values, Concepts, and Ideas

 Values, concepts, and ideas refer to your brand ideology, affinities, the way you treat your customers, and even your internal organization.
 People tend to stick with coherent and consequent brands that say what they do and do what they say.

-E.g., if you state that your cryptocurrency exchange wants to make tokens accessible worldwide but geographically blocks all of Asia, that is a massive inconsistency.
+For instance, if you state that your cryptocurrency exchange wants to make tokens accessible worldwide but geographically blocks all of Asia, that is a massive inconsistency.
 Even something as simple as saying 24/7 support and not being able to meet the standard requests will be seen as an inconsistency.

-E.g., A crypto exchange allows customers to trade digital currencies for conventional fiat money or other digital currencies.
+E.g., a crypto exchange allows customers to trade digital currencies for conventional fiat money or other digital currencies.

 Execution